Goals are not actually steps in a funnel…

 I cannot explain this behavior.
 As far as I understand the funnel visualization report, its data should match the navigation summary report, but for some reason it is different.

 The last thing I noticed was that the horizontal funnel presented incorrect numbers, probably due to the fact that some of the goals were achieved over more than one visit.
-I also noticed that when using this method, I could not force Google Analytics to calculate the funnel based on the order of events (User #5 should therefore not be counted in this funnel, as he/she visited page A, then page D and only then page C).
+I also noticed that when using this method, I could not force Google Analytics to calculate the funnel based on the order of events (User #5 should therefore not be counted in this funnel, as he/she visited page A, then page D and only than page C).

-As you can see, the numbers makes no sense.
+As you can see, the numbers make no sense.
 For example, there were 5 people who achieved Goal #1, and 4 users that achieved Goal #2, while the abandonment rate between the two goals was 33.33%.

 I wanted to make sure I understood the numbers that GA had calculated: